 \section{Discussion and Conclusions}

-We present a detailed statistical analysis of small-scale dynamo (SSD) growth across a range of Reynolds $\Reh$, and sonic, turbulent sonic Mach numbers $\Mach$, focusing on the poorly-explored nonlinear phase of field growth.
-In order to access this regime, we (1) simulate many statistical realizations of each set of plasma parameters, allowing our measurements to become less sensitive to large statistical fluctuations that make this phase challenging to explore, and (2) use a hierarchical Bayesian model fitting technique that allows us to model the dynamo phase transitions with precision.
-We find that in this regime the growth rate depends on $\Mach$, but is completely liberated from any visco-resistive dynamics. $\Mach < 1$ nonlinear SSDs grow $\propto t$ with an efficiency of order $\approx 1/100$ of the hydrodynamic energy flux rate from the turbulence cascade, consistent with the phenomenological models with the incompressible nonlinear SSD \citep{schekochihin2002model, xu2016turbulent}.
+In this study we present a detailed statistical analysis of small-scale dynamo (SSD) growth across a range of hydrodynamic Reynolds, $\Reh$, and sonic Mach numbers $\Mach$, focusing on the poorly-explored nonlinear phase of field growth.
+In order to access this regime, we (1) simulate many statistical realizations of each set of plasma parameters, allowing our measurements to become less sensitive to large statistical fluctuations that make this phase challenging to explore, and (2) use a hierarchical Bayesian model fitting technique that allows us to precisely model the dynamo phase transitions.
+We find that in this regime the growth rate depends on $\Mach$, but is liberated from any visco-resistive dynamics. $\Mach < 1$ nonlinear SSDs grow $\propto t$ with an efficiency of order $\approx 1/100$ of the hydrodynamic energy flux from the turbulence cascade, consistent with the phenomenological models with the incompressible nonlinear SSD \citep{schekochihin2002model, xu2016turbulent}.
 Further, $\Mach > 1$ dynamos grow $\propto t^2$, predicted by existing theories \citep{schober2012magnetic, schleicher2013small}, and with the same SSD efficiency $\approx 1/100$, making both the sub- and supersonic nonlinear dynamos universally inefficient in their parasitism of the hydrodynamical cascade \citep{beresnyak2012universal}.

 Following from the universal efficiency, we find that the nonlinear phase has an approximately universal duration of $\approx 20t_0$, where $t_0$ is the outer-scale turbulence turnover time, independent of both the $\Reh$ and $\Mach$.
 Consequently, the time it takes systems to evolve through the nonlinear phase and reach $E_{\tmag}$ saturation is always roughly an order of magnitude longer than the time it takes systems to reach mechanical equilibrium $\sim t_0$, but no more.
-This implies that most observed astrophysical systems, which persist for many $t_0$, are likely to have reached SSD saturation; only those that have undergone large perturbations very recently or that are very dynamically young are likely to be in the nonlinear phase.
-Why the efficiency of the nonlinear SSD is $\sim 1/100$, and the characteristic duration of the phase $\sim 20t_0$, rather than any other values, remains an open theoretical question.
+This implies that most observed astrophysical systems, which persist for many $t_0$, are likely to have reached SSD saturation; only those that have undergone large perturbations very recently, or that are very dynamically young, are likely to be in the nonlinear phase.
+Why the efficiency of the nonlinear SSD is $\sim 1/100$, and the characteristic duration of the phase $\approx 20 t_0$, rather than any other values, remains an open theoretical question.